ala-obeidat/Network-status/README.md

 # Network-status
- Simple JS to identify network status
+I use simple JS code without any library
+Check if network Online or Offline, also it shows network speed status.